snowdnsound/reading-notes/revisions-and-the-cloud.md

-# Revisions and the CLoud
+# Revisions and the Cloud

 ## Version Control